03 Jun 2024

 You might be approached by fee-charging debt management companies who claim they’re able to help with your debts.

-These firms might recommend a trust deed even if it isn’t the best option for you.
+These firms might recommend a trust deed, even if it’s not the best option for you.
 They’ll also charge you high fees.

 It’s important to speak to a free debt advice service before taking out a trust deed.
-If they think this is the right option for you, they’ll refer you to an insolvency practitioner.
+If the adviser thinks it’s the right option for you, they’ll refer you to an insolvency practitioner.
 The insolvency practitioner will set up the trust deed for you without charging an advance fee.

 Bankruptcy

-Bankruptcy (known legally as ‘sequestration’ in Scotland) is a way of dealing with debts that you can’t pay.
+Bankruptcy (known legally as ‘sequestration’ in Scotland) is a formal way of dealing with debts that you cannot pay.

 While you’re bankrupt, any assets you have might be used to pay off your debts.